holoviz/panel/doc/user_guide/index.rst

 APIs and components in Panel, with detailed information that you can refer to when needed.

-`Customization <Customization.html>`_
- How to customize the visual appearance, layout, and size of Panel components.

 `Interact <Interact.html>`_
  Quickly making a panel using `interact()`.